 - Employ good communication skills- “Unlike unhappily married conflict avoiders, the happy ones moderate their use of avoidance and supplement it with positive communication behaviors.
 They try to understand and accept each other’s perspective”.

 - You need to be good at observing your partner and helping them solve issues without being asked- if you have decided not to talk about certain issues then you need to be good at taking the perspective of your spouse, noticing when they are unhappy and resolving it without being asked.

-So there’s some ideas for you.
+So there are some ideas for you.
 What do you think?
-I know for me, it may get you a ways but I do believe you have to learn to communicate and learn to resolve conflict.
+I know for me, it may get you away, but I do believe you have to learn to communicate and learn to resolve conflict.